Menu

 Pool Chemical Testing Strips, Digital Testers & Kits

-A pool maintenance must, testing is essential for perfect pool chemistry.
-Use test strips, liquid kits or digital testers to monitor your water’s balance, monitoring the pH, alkalinity, chlorine level and calcium hardness.
+Testing your pool water is a must for perfect pool chemistry.
+Use test strips, liquid kits, or digital testers to monitor your water’s balance, including the pH, alkalinity, chlorine level, and calcium hardness.
 Knowing your pool’s chemical levels through regular testing allows you to execute proper maintenance and keep a healthy pool.

-If you would like more detailed information about testing, check out our Clarifiers Buyer’s Guide and FAQ focused on it.
+If you would like more detailed information about testing, check out our Testing Buyer’s Guide and FAQ.

 How Frequently Should I Test My Pool?